Calibrating Your Infrared Thermometer with a Properly Made Ice Bath

 Step 1: Fill a large glass to the very top with ice (crushed ice is preferred but not required).

-Step 2: Slowly add very cold water until the water reaches about one half inch (1 centimeter) below the top of the ice.
+Step 2: Add very cold water until the water reaches about one half inch (1 centimeter) below the top of the ice.

-Note: If the ice floats up off the very bottom of the glass at all, the ice bath will likely be warmer than 32.0°F (0.0°C).
+Note: If the ice floats up off the very bottom of the glass at all, the ice bath is likely warmer than 32.0°F (0.0°C).
 Pour off any excess water.

 Step 3: Gently stir the ice mixture and let it sit for a minute or two.